SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Introduction

 \section{Introduction}

 As the complexity of software systems increases, rigorous testing is becoming more important than ever to ensure their reliability and correctness.
-However, manually writing high-quality tests is a time-consuming and cumbersome process.
-Therefore, automatic test-case generation from informal natural language descriptions is not only a particularly interesting path toward improving both code quality and developer productivity but also promises to boost the effectiveness of automatic code repair tools which can leverage generated tests as formal specifications.
+However, while a large portion of these tests aims to reproduce previously reported \textit{issues} \citep{KangYY23}, such issue reproduction is often disliked by professional developers \citep{survey_testing_DBLP:conf/issre/StraubingerF23}.
+Therefore, automatic generation of tests reproducing such issues from informal natural language descriptions is a promising path toward improving both code quality and developer productivity.
+Finally, generated tests can be leveraged as formal specifications to boost the effectiveness of automatic code repair tools \citep{code-t-DBLP:conf/iclr/ChenZNZLLC23}.

-However, while automatic code generation, in particular using Code Agents, is an extremely active research area \citep{yang2024sweagent,abs-2403-17927,zhang2024autocoderover,repairagent,opendevin,abs-2403-17134,SchaferNET24,AlshahwanCFGHHMSW24}, there is comparatively little work investigating automatic test generation directly.
-Indeed, while prior work has proposed methods based on symbolic execution \citep{LukasczykF22}, specialized transformers \citep{abs-2009-05617}, and general-purpose LLMs \citep{LiZWTWCK23,abs-2402-09171,KangYY23,AID,chen2023chatunitest}, Code Agents have not been considered in this context.
-In particular, large-scale, diverse test-generation datasets are lacking for Python, which is the focus of current Code Agent research.
+However, while automatic code generation, in particular using Code Agents, is an extremely active research area (i.e. \citet{yang2024sweagent,abs-2403-17927,zhang2024autocoderover,repairagent,opendevin,abs-2403-17134,SchaferNET24,AlshahwanCFGHHMSW24}), there is comparatively little work investigating automatic test generation directly.
+Indeed, while prior work has proposed methods based on symbolic execution \citep{LukasczykF22}, specialized transformers \citep{abs-2009-05617}, and general-purpose LLMs \citep{LiZWTWCK23,abs-2402-09171,KangYY23,AID,chen2023chatunitest}, Code Agents have not been considered in this context, and even less work is applicable to the issue reproduction setting.
+Finally, large-scale, diverse test-generation datasets are lacking for Python, which is one of the most popular programming languages at the time of writing \citep{TIOBE-2024,PYPL-popularity-of-Programming-Language-index} and a focus of Code Agent research.